Hungarian anti-LGBTQ law: In Hungary

-Government Decree 473/2021 amending Government Decree 210/2009 on the conditions for carrying out commercial activities
+Government Decree

 On 6 August 2021, Government Decree 473/2021 amending Government Decree 210/2009 on the conditions for carrying out commercial activities was adopted, as an implementation regulation.
 It limits the sales of products targeting children "depicting or propagating divergence from self-identity corresponding to sex at birth, sex change and homosexuality".
 This decree had a major impact on books sales in particular.
 According to the law, any such products cannot be sold within 200m of schools, children or youth institutions and churches, has to be wrapped in plastic foil to prevent browsing, can not be displayed in shopping windows, and must be removed from youth sections.
 Under Section 27 (1) of the decree, the notary of the local government can suspend certain commercial activities or close the shop for a maximum of 90 days if such rules are violated.
 According to Section 27 (2), in case the owner does not comply with the requirements imposed by the notary, the notary can permanently close down the shop.